Coill Dubh produce comeback for the ages to reach SHC semi-final

 Keegan responded with a ’65 but Celbridge lost their composure somewhat, albeit under intense pressure, and substitute David Daly saw red three minutes from the end for a high challenge on Delaney.

-Extra-time looked a distinct possibility but Delaney fired over a 60th minute ’65 to send Coill Dubh ahead and after Celbridge went down to 13 men with Ó Muineacháin seeing red for an off-the-ball incident, the winners punished them further with Byrne rounding off the scoring three minutes into injury time.
+Extra-time looked a distinct possibility, but Delaney fired over a 60th minute ’65 to send Coill Dubh ahead and after Celbridge went down to 13 men with Neil Ó Muineacháin becoming their second play sent to the line for an off-the-ball incident, the winners punished them further with Byrne rounding off the scoring three minutes into injury time.

 COILL DUBH: Oisín Corboy; Jamie Kenna, Dylan Brereton, Conor Gordon; John Dee, Mark Grace, Fionn Moran; Enda Keane, Mark Delaney 0-9 (2fs,1’65); Éanna O’Neill 1-2, Declan Flaherty 1-1, Seán Dunne; Colm Gordon 0-1, Johnny Byrne 1-2, Conor Carew 0-4 (1f).
 Subs: Sean McLoughlin for Dunne 60+3.